angular-schule/website-articles/blog/2020-01-everything-github/README.md

 4.  **Done!** 🚀.

-This action will run by itself the first time and each time when you push your changes to Github.
+This action will run by itself the first time and each time when you push your changes to GitHub.

 ### 5.3 Automate a private repo (via `GITHUB_TOKEN`)

 The following example is additional, because we have promised for this article that you do not have to pay a cent.
-As already said, the usage of a private repos with Github Actions and Github Pages is only possible from the pro plan and higher.
+As already said, the usage of a private repos with GitHub Actions and GitHub Pages is only possible from the pro plan and higher.
 However, the big advantage is that we do not have to spend some time and effort to set up a token.
 The `GITHUB_TOKEN` is already there and we do not need to bother with it at all.

-Behind the scenes, Github reuses an existing feature, that is known as GitHub apps.
+Behind the scenes, GitHub reuses an existing feature, that is known as GitHub apps.
-In contrast to programms that authenticate with a "personal access token", apps do not run on behalf of a specific user - which is great.
+In contrast to programs that authenticate with a "personal access token", apps do not run on behalf of a specific user - which is great.
 To make this happen, GitHub automatically installs a GitHub App on the repository and makes a corresponding "installation access token" with the name `GITHUB_TOKEN` available as a secret.
 GitHub fetches a new token for each job, before the job begins.